intresrl/gitoscope/README.md

 You need to have node (with npm) and nodemon (`npm install nodemon`) It starts on localhost:3000

-* Change the absolute path to the repo you want to watch in git.js
+* Copy config.js.template to config.js and set the path of the repo you want to explore
 * run `npm install`
 * run `npm run start`